tymothytym/dateSquirrel/readme.md

 ```
 <a name="initial"/></a>
 ### `initial` (text)
-The initial date (visible to the user and programatically set) an input will be set to.
+The initial date (visible to the user and programatically set) an input will be set to. dateSquirrel will use the `pattern` option to determine the visual and stored formats.

 ```javascript
     new dsq('#eg03', {